 List of content you will read in this article:

-With countless resources out there on the internet, it seems that anyone can learn to program nowadays, but this brings about another problem.
+With countless resources on the internet, it seems that anyone can learn to program nowadays, but this brings about another problem.
 Such a large amount of easily accessible information got many people lost with one question: where should I start?

 What is Python?